Kejriwal announces Rs 50,000 ex gratia to families who lost member to Covid | Education

 Kejriwal announces Rs 50,000 ex gratia to families who lost member to Covid

-The Delhi government will provide Rs 50,000 ex gratia to each family that has lost a member to Covid-19, besides monthly assistance of Rs 2,500 if the deceased was an earning member, Chief Minister Arvind Kejriwal announced on Tuesday.
+The Delhi government will provide Rs 50,000 ex gratia to each family that has lost a member to Covid-19, besides a monthly pension of Rs 2,500 if the deceased was an earning member, Chief Minister Arvind Kejriwal announced on Tuesday.

-He also said that the children who have lost both parents, or single parent, due to Covid-19 will also be provided monthly assistance of Rs 2,500 up to the age of 25 years.
-Also, the government will take care of their education, he said.
+He also said that the children who have lost both parents, or single parent, due to Covid-19 will also be provided a monthly assistance of Rs 2,500 up to the age of 25 years.
+Also, the government will provide them free education.

-All these announcements will be implemented after they are approved by the Delhi Cabinet, he said.
+Addressing an online media briefing, the chief minister said that all these announcements will be implemented in a few days after getting them approved by the Delhi Cabinet.

-The chief minister also said that all 72 lakh ration cardholders in the city will be provided free 10 Kg ration this month.
-The poor and needy even without ration cards will be provided free ration, he added.
+Kejriwal also said that each of 72 lakh ration card holders in the city will be provided free 10 Kg ration, including 5 Kg from a central government scheme, this month.

+The poor and the needy will be provided free ration even if they are without ration card, he added.
+No documents will be needed to get ration by them, he said.

+Delhi has lost 22,111 persons due to COVID-19 so far, according to a health bulletin on Tuesday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)